Yandex Cloud

 Note

 The PowerShell execution policies must allow scripts.
-If they do not, allow scripts and restart PowerShell.
+If not, allow scripts and restart PowerShell.
 For more information, see the Microsoft documentation.

 3. Run this command: